Technical Practice

 Remote irrigation monitoring and control for farmers in Andalusia.

-A project built around a real resource constraint: water scarcity.
+A practical infrastructure project built around a real resource constraint: water scarcity.

-In Andalusia, Spain, water is an extremely scarce resource.
-I help farmers monitor and control irrigation remotely by building the sensing and delivery chain end to end.
+In Andalusia, water is an extremely scarce resource.
+I help farmers monitor and control irrigation remotely by building the sensing and delivery chain end to end: field hardware, LoRaWAN or LTE connectivity, MQTT-based telemetry, server-side operation, and browser-based use.

 Project framing